Evgeny Kuznetsov

-Yevgeny Evgenyevich Kuznetsov (Евгений Евгеньевич Кузнецов; born 19 May 1992) is a Russian professional ice hockey forward who is currently playing for Metallurg Magnitogorsk of the KHL.
-He most recently played for SKA Saint Petersburg of the Kontinental Hockey League (KHL).
-He previously played for the Washington Capitals and Carolina Hurricanes in the National Hockey League (NHL) and Traktor Chelyabinsk of the KHL.
+Yevgeny Evgenyevich Kuznetsov (Евгений Евгеньевич Кузнецов; born 19 May 1992) is a Russian professional ice hockey player who is a forward for Sibir Novosibirsk of the Kontinental Hockey League (KHL).
+He previously played for the Washington Capitals and Carolina Hurricanes in the National Hockey League (NHL) and Traktor Chelyabinsk, SKA Saint Petersburg, Metallurg Magnitogorsk and Salavat Yulaev Ufa of the KHL.
 He has represented Russia in junior and senior level competitions on numerous occasions, winning gold medals at the 2011 World Junior Ice Hockey Championships, as well as at the 2012 IIHF World Championship and 2014 IIHF World Championship.

 Kuznetsov won the Stanley Cup with the Capitals in 2018, leading the playoffs in point-scoring with 32 points, the most by any player in a single postseason since Evgeni Malkin in 2009.
 Kuznetsov is known for his bird celebration he used throughout the 2018 Stanley Cup playoffs, as well as the rest of his career, earning him the nickname "the Birdman."

 Playing career

 Kuznetsov made his professional debut in the 2009–10 season with Traktor Chelyabinsk of the KHL.
 That season, he played 35 games, totaling eight points.
-After his performance for Traktor, he was ranked as the third-best European skater by the NHL Central Scouting Bureau for the 2010 NHL Entry Draft, where he was eventually selected in the first round, 26th overall, by the Washington Capitals.
+After his performance for Traktor, he was ranked as the third-best European skater by the NHL Central Scouting Bureau for the 2010 NHL entry draft, where he was eventually selected in the first round, 26th overall, by the Washington Capitals.

 In the 2011–12 season, Kuznetsov was selected to the KHL All-Star Game.
 During the season, he also won the Continental Cup and bronze medals with his team.
 It was reported that during the 2013–14 season, Kuznetsov earned $3.8 million to play for Traktor.